aptmac/lolatmyteam-wrapper/README.md

 # lolatmyteam-wrapper

+ATTENTION As of September 2X, 2015, the Riot API has removed the MatchHistory API that I used to build this application, therefore running my code will result in only a partially correct output.

 Perl wrapper for the Riot Games Inc. API [02.2015]

 These Perl modules were designed to wrap the Riot API to retrieve information regarding League of Legends player data.